nkgarcia/coin-gecko-app/README.md

-# You.com Data Visualization App Takehome Challenge
+# Data Visualization App Using Flask

 run_flask_app.py - contains the actual python code that will start the development server.
 __init__.py - initializes your application creating a Flask app instance.